-Think like an artist when designing a garden and use the basic elements of design such as colour, line, texture, form and scale to help create a garden that looks and feels appealing and is a joy to visit and work in.
+Think like an artist when designing a garden and use the basic design elements such as colour, line, texture, form and scale to help create a garden that looks and feels appealing and is a joy to visit and work in.

-By using the basic design elements and the combinations of them, will give you the tools to create balance, unity, harmony, transition, repetition, accent and proportion in landscaping a garden.
+Using the basic design elements and their combinations will give you the tools to create balance, unity, harmony, transition, repetition, accent and proportion in landscaping a garden.

 Garden Rooms or spaces are just like the rooms inside our homes that we easily decorate.
-By the use of different materials in borders, plants, walls, paths, doorways, screens and clever planting we can create rooms in the garden and anchor the garden to the site to make it feel comfortable.
+Using different materials in borders, plants, walls, paths, doorways, screens and clever planting, we can create rooms in the garden and anchor the garden to the site to make it feel comfortable.
 The rooms of a garden create order and make the space more manageable and safe.
 So, the house and garden are unified rather than separate spaces.

-Form of the garden is created by the shape and the contours of the plants you choose to grow.
-By combining certain shapes will allow you to define the style of the garden.
-Clever use of hedges, topiary but also plant types such as strong architecturally interesting foliage.
+Form is created by the shape and contours of the plants you choose to grow in the garden.
+By combining certain shapes in your planting will define the style of the garden—clever use of hedges, topiary but also strong architecturally interesting foliage and plants.

 Frame your view, just as a window inside the house frames the view of the garden, so too can elements in the garden or in the distance be framed.
-By screening out any distractions you can focus the eye to go to the desired object or view in the garden.
-For example looking through a trellis or along a symmetrical path creates a balance and organised composition in the garden.
-From inside the house as well, look at what plants or accents in the garden can be viewed through the windows.
+By screening out any distractions, you can focus the eye to go to the desired object or view in the garden.
+For example, looking through a trellis or a symmetrical path creates a balance and organised composition in the garden.
+From inside the house, look at what plants or accents in the garden can be viewed through the windows.

 A welcoming entrance creates a sense of transition from one area to another.
 A glimpse or introduction to what lies ahead.
 If the entrance is architecturally similar to the house it will create a unified space.

-Structures can be both aesthetic and also functional and can help in making the rooms in the garden or can screen the view and make it a visually interesting.
-If all around is richly diverse plantings or coloured plants, the structure can link the garden to the house in a smooth transition.
+Structures can be both aesthetic and also functional, and can help create rooms in the garden or can screen the view making it visually interesting.
+If the garden has richly diverse plantings the structure can link the garden to the house in a smooth transition.

 Now let’s look at my favourite part, the colour, textures, patterns and rhythm in the garden.

-Colour is important and creates the mood within the garden rooms.
+Colour is important and creates a mood within the garden rooms.
 Take the time to design a colour scheme with your plants.
-Colour is however, very subjective and will also change with the quality of the light.
-Light coloured blooms and plants will appear further away and hence make the garden appear larger than brights and dark colours.
+Colour is, however, very subjective, and will also change with the quality of the light.
+Light -coloured blooms and plants will appear further away and make the garden appear larger than bright and dark colours.
 In each garden room use one colour scheme or a transition from one to another.
 Be careful of attempting a colour scheme that will not work in your climate.
-For example heavy shade is not the best for vivid, bright blooms and may be better as a diverse range of foliage plants or colours that will give you more light.
+For example, heavy shade is not the best for vivid, bright blooms and maybe better as a diverse range of foliage plants or colours that will give you more light.
 Lilac, greens and greys act as good transitional colours for roses and other blooms.
-Generally a lot of one colour creates a statement space rather than bits of colour here and there.
+Generally, a lot of one colour creates a statement space rather than bits of colour here and there.